Use templates in Pages on Mac

-In Pages, turn on alignment guides (choose Pages > Preferences from the Pages menu at the top of your screen, click Rulers, then select the checkboxes for alignment guides).
+In Pages, turn on alignment guides (choose Pages > Settings from the Pages menu at the top of your screen, click Rulers, then select the checkboxes for alignment guides).

 Alignment guides help you place text in the same place on each card.

 Choose File > New (from the File menu at the top of the screen), then click Stationery on the left side of the template chooser.

 Scroll down to the Business Cards section, then double-click a business card template.